Aleksandar Glintić: Playing career

 Glintić played for the youth system of Bosna and got promoted to the first team in 1991.
 Before the Bosnian War, he moved to Belgrade in 1992.
 In 1992, he signed for Partizan where he stayed for two seasons without a lot of opportunity to play.
 After leaving Partizan, he played for Belgrade-based teams Beovuk 72 and Beobanka.
 In the summer 2000, he returned to Partizan.
 He played for two seasons and won a Yugoslav League and a Yugoslav Basketball Cup in 2002.

 After leaving Partizan, he played one season for OKK Beograd.
 In 2003, he signed a one-year deal with the Bulgarian team Lukoil Academic.
 In February 2005, he signed the contract with Igokea for the rest of the season.
 In August 2005, he signed a contract with Greek team Iraklis Thessaloniki, but left them at the end of October.
 In January 2007, he returned to Serbia and signed for Vizura, where he played for a year and a half.
-His last season he played for in the Romanian team U Cluj-Napoca.
+His last season he played for in the Romanian team U-Mobitelco Cluj-Napoca.